 "Best interests" determinations are generally made by considering a number of factors related to the child’s circumstances and the parent or caregiver’s circumstances and capacity to parent.

 When collecting documentation, tag your records with best interests factors (aka custody factors).
-Then you will be able to generate the "Best Interests of the Child" chapter of the report, limited to specific tags if needed.
+Then you will be able to generate the "Custody Journal" section of the report using the "Best Interests of the Child" layout.
 Give this document to your attorney to minimize the time needed to prepare a legal brief.

 Best interests tags available in Alimentor:

-Alimentor reports can consist of the following chapters:
+Alimentor reports can consist of the following sections:

 Follow these tips when preparing documentation needed for court or mediation: